Best Left Backs In The World 2022: Making an unstoppable team requires having a squad that covers all the lines.

 After many years ostracized with José Mourinho, Luke Shaw had never been able to show his full potential at Manchester United.
 However, in the season when it seemed Alex Telles would eat his toast, the Englishman woke up like never before and became one of the best left-backs in the Premier League.

 This year, Shaw managed to play 32 games with the Red Devils, also being the undisputed starter for England in the EURO.
 In Premier, he managed to score a goal, gave five assists, generated 2.3 key passes per game and averaged 75.5 touches.
 A real madness.

 To close, the best left back in the world today is none other than Theo Hernández.
 The former Real Madrid player has found his best in Serie A and, since joining AC Milan, has been crowned the best in his position for various reasons.
 For starters, his explosiveness, vision of the game, scoring nose and defensive presence are worthy of note.

-Not surprisingly, Theo is nicknamed ‘the Train’.
-In his best year as a professional, Theo played 33 Serie A games in which he scored 7 goals, gave 5 assists, generated 1.3 key passes per game and averaged 75.1 touches.
+Not surprisingly, Theo has been nicknamed ‘the Train’.
+In his best year as a professional, Theo played 33 Serie A games in which he scored 7 goals, gave 5 assists, generated 1.3 key passes per game, and averaged 75.1 touches.
 In addition, he contributed to a clean sheet nine times.

 At only 23 years old, it is clear that the projection of Theo Hernández seems to have no ceiling.
 Therefore, for us, he is the best left-back in the world today.